Tunisian entrepreneurs get powerful ally in D.C. startup

 Using technology to overcome political and geographic obstacles is more important now than ever.

-That's the idea fueling Muslim American entrepreneur Shahed Amanullah.
+That's the idea fueling Shahed Amanullah, a serial entrepreneur and a Muslim American who has been vocal about Trump's immigration policies.

 When President Trump issued the refugee and travel ban last month, Amanullah and his cofounders at Affinis Labs felt a new sense of urgency to scale Minbar.
 Minbar is a platform aimed at helping entrepreneurs in underserved markets with everything from formulating startup ideas to raising capital.